(424) 208-3120 · A real person answers, 24/7

 PHP (Partial Hospitalization Program) is our most intensive outpatient level of care, involving treatment 5 days per week for approximately 6 hours per day.
 IOP (Intensive Outpatient Program) is a step down from PHP, typically meeting 3–5 days per week for 3 hours per session.
 Both programs include individual therapy, group therapy, psychiatric services, and family support, but IOP allows for greater independence and is suited for those with stable home environments.

 Yes.
 Dual diagnosis — the co-occurrence of substance use disorder and a mental health condition such as depression, anxiety, PTSD, or bipolar disorder — is incredibly common.
 Our integrated treatment model addresses both conditions simultaneously.
-Our clinical team includes licensed therapists, psychiatrists, and addiction specialists who collaborate on each client's individualized treatment plan.
+Our clinical team includes a board-certified psychiatrist, a licensed therapist, and a registered addiction counselor who collaborate on each client's individualized treatment plan.

 We use a wide range of evidence-based therapeutic modalities tailored to each client's needs.
 These include Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), EMDR (Eye Movement Desensitization and Reprocessing), Motivational Interviewing, trauma-focused care, family systems therapy, mindfulness-based stress reduction, and somatic approaches.
 Our holistic programming also includes yoga, breathwork, journaling, and movement therapy.

 Yes.
-Our board-certified psychiatrists provide medication management services including medication-assisted treatment (MAT) for clients with opioid use disorder (using buprenorphine/Suboxone) and alcohol use disorder (using naltrexone/Vivitrol).
+Our board-certified psychiatrist provides medication management services including medication-assisted treatment (MAT) for clients with opioid use disorder (using buprenorphine/Suboxone) and alcohol use disorder (using naltrexone/Vivitrol).
 MAT is evidence-based and highly effective when combined with behavioral therapy and support.
 All medication decisions are made collaboratively with the client and clinical team.

 Every client begins with a comprehensive biopsychosocial assessment conducted by our clinical team.
 Based on your diagnosis, history, trauma, goals, and strengths, we build a personalized treatment plan that is reviewed and updated regularly.
 You are an active participant in your own care — your input matters, and your plan evolves as you do.